Diamond North West

-Diamond Bus (North West) Ltd., trading as Diamond North West, is a bus operator providing services in the districts of Bolton and Wigan in Greater Manchester operating an extensive commercial network along with tendered services on behalf of Transport for Greater Manchester.
+Diamond Bus (North West) Ltd., trading as Diamond North West, is a bus operator providing services in the districts of Bolton and Wigan in Greater Manchester, England, operating an extensive commercial network as well as franchised Bee Network bus services on contract to Transport for Greater Manchester.
 It also serves some areas of the districts of Salford and Trafford.

 The company was founded as Green Triangle Buses and then subsequently renamed South Lancs Travel before being purchased by Rotala and rebranded as Diamond North West in 2015.
-In August 2019, Diamond North West purchased First Manchester's Bolton depot.
+In August 2019, Diamond North West purchased First Manchester's Bolton garage, which was later transferred with its vehicles to Go North West under Tranche 1 of the Bee Network.

 History

 South Lancs Travel

 Green Triangle Buses was established in April 1998 by Martin Bott and David Stewart.
 The new business began with two new Mercedes-Benz Varios which were used on a Greater Manchester Passenger Transport Executive tender.
 These were joined by three South Lancashire Transport (also owned by the two partners) single deckers for use on school services.

 Further Varios were quickly added to the fleet, which were used on Green Triangle's first commercial service, route 675 a half-hourly service between Leigh and Shakerley via Astley and Tyldesley.

 Less than a year later, route 675 was withdrawn and replaced with the 670/680 circular services.
 This essentially provided an extension to the existing service, running back to Leigh via Atherton.
 This was supplemented through the introduction of route 652 (Leigh - Hindley - Wigan).
 All three services directly competed against the incumbent operator, Bellairs & Dootson.

 An opportunity for expansion came in 1998 with the opening of the Trafford Centre.
 Green Triangle introduced two new daytime services to the centre in the form of the 673 from Atherton and the 674 from Leigh.
-The 673 only lasted a short time, although the link was later reinstated as the 132; the 674 continues to this day, although it is now numbered 126.
+The 673 only lasted a short time, although the route was later reinstated and extended to Wigan as the 132.
+The 674 continues to this day, although it is now re-numbered as the 126.

 In 1999 the business of Bellairs & Dootson was purchased.
 The combined operation was rebranded as South Lancs Travel.
 In 2000 the depot was relocated to its current premises.

 Since then, the company has steadily expanded its network, primarily through tender gains.
 This expansion took the company deeper into both Wigan and Bolton, with the most significant gain being the award of the GMPTE Easylink network of services.

 Commercial work was also added, with SLT taking over route 592 (between Shakerley and Bolton) in 2002, acquiring the service from the one-man Atherton Bus Company following the retirement of the owner.
 This was linked up with an existing service to form a through service from Leigh to Bolton.